 If you have to pick one, it should be Visa, which is very slightly more widely accepted and can replace a lost credit card in 1 business day.

 3. American Express in Singapore

-But in fact, most large retailers (supermarkets, department stores, hotels, chain restaurants, etc.) accept American Express.
+Is American Express, or AMEX, widely accepted in Singapore?
+You might think that they aren’t, But in fact, most large retailers (supermarkets, department stores, hotels, chain restaurants, etc.) accept American Express.
 The only times you might encounter issues with acceptance is at smaller, independent shops.

 Most major online retailers also accept American Express.

 This is where American Express really shines.
 American Express credit cards offer the best benefits of the 3 credit card companies, especially if you qualify for more premium membership.

 As a credit card issuer, Amex can negotiate deals with merchants and partner them for excellent benefits, particularly in dining and airlines.
 So even though cardholders “lose out” slightly when it comes to ubiquity of use, American Express credit cards are still in high demand.

 American Express fares a little better than Visa or Mastercard when it comes to consumer protection measures.
 They offer 90-day accident and theft guarantee and 90-day return guarantee (where Amex refunds your purchase – even if the retailer does not!).